-- Excellent oral and written communication skills and interpersonal skills, including the ability to listen effectively, to select and use appropriate communication methods, and to present ideas and information effectively, both orally and in writing.
+- Excellent oral and written communication and interpersonal skills, including the ability to listen effectively, to select and use appropriate communication methods, and to present ideas and information effectively.

 - Demonstrated ability to work collaboratively in staff teams while also effectively coordinating and directing the work of other staff.